MCxQC/Hello-World/README.md

   >    - Period: The interval (in milliseconds) to check for the presence of the process.
   >
   > - **Mode**
   >    - **1:** Call "Function_Created" for every process ID created.
 Call "Function_Terminated" for every process ID terminated.
-(Default)
   >    - **2:** Call "Function_Created" only for the initial process ID created.
 Call "Function_Terminated" only when the last process ID is terminated.
+(Default)
   >    - **3:** Call "Function_Created" for every process ID created.
 Call "Function_Terminated" only when the last process ID is terminated.
+  >
+  >    * Some programs generate various processes with the same name.
+This has the potential to cause confusion when the mode is set to 1, as the event function will execute multiple times.
+To eliminate this potential confusion, the default mode is set to 2.

 * Process Event Information:
   - An example of process event information that can be retrieved when a process event is created or terminated.